-Keeping their companion secure and safe is just part of the job that a therapy dog will be responsible for.
+Keeping their companion secure and safe is just part of the job that a therapy or service dog will be responsible for.
 Choosing the right breed when you need to have them close by all the time is important.

-It does not take long to find out that a Goldendoodle can be a great option when choosing a therapy dog.
+It does not take long to find out that a Goldendoodle can be a great option when choosing a therapy or service dog.
 They are available in many sizes, which can make them a good option whether you are in your own home, in a condo building, apartment, or even in a care facility.